sinch/docs/docs/video/video-for-javascript/video-javascript-first-time-setup.md

 > **Note**
 >
 > Currently, calling only works in the Chrome or Firefox browsers.
-Chrome additionally requires the web page to be loaded using http or https and is not compatible with local storage (i.e., `file://`).
+Additionally, Chrome requires the web page to be loaded using http or https and is not compatible with local storage (i.e., `file://`).

 ## Development